kfjahnke/envutil/README.md

         signal is magnified a lot.

     -2 - use 'twining' - this is a method which first super-samples and then combines several pixels to one output pixel ('binning').
 This is my own invention.
 It's quite fast and produces good quality output.
         This method should see community review to compare it with other methods.
 If you only pass --itp -2 and not --twine, envutil will set up twining parameters calculated to fit well with the transformation at hand, and that's also done for image sequence output, where the parameters have to adapt to the changing geometry.
         The 'twining' interpolator is 'grafted' onto the 'substrate' interpolator - that is the b-spline from the source image, which you parameterize just as for --itp 1.
 So if you pass --degree 3, the 'substrate' of the twining operator will be a cubic b-spline, rather than a degree-1 b-spline (a.k.a bilinear interpolation).

 In general, producing visible output is often a two-step process.
 The first step is to provide some sort of 'ground truth' - an internal representation of the image data which will provide a specific value for a specific pick-up location.
 This step tends to aim for speed and precision, without taking into account considerations like aliasing or artifacts introduced by the interpolation.
-The signal which is provided by the first step is also continuous due to interpolation.
+The signal which is provided by the first step is usually continuous due to interpolation.
 Sometimes, the first stage will not use true interpolation, meaning that the value of the first-stage signal is not necessarily equal to the image data at discrete coordinates.
 If so,